 "Is there a seed oil in this?" — and our honest take

-Seed oils are culturally controversial, but the current science (Johns Hopkins 2025, Memorial Sloan Kettering, recent meta-analyses) finds that at normal dietary doses they are mixed-to-neutral, not harmful.
-So we made a choice:
+Seed oils are culturally controversial, but current science (Johns Hopkins 2025, Memorial Sloan Kettering, recent meta-analyses) finds them mixed-to-neutral at normal dietary doses.
+We respect the avoidant consumer's preference without overstating the science — so the rule is a ceiling, not a deduction:

 This keeps us honest: we serve the preference without overstating the science, and we don't punish a tin of tuna in sunflower oil as if it were a hot dog.

-What counts as a seed oil — the "Hateful Eight"
+What counts as a seed oil — the "Hateful 8" + 1

 Three separate questions, three independent tags